 Insecure Passwords MDN page

-The HTTPS protocol is designed to protect user data from eavesdropping (confidentiality) and from modification (integrity) on the network.
+The HTTPS protocol is designed to protect user data from eavesdropping (breach of confidentiality) and from modification (breach of integrity) on the network.
 Websites that handle user data should use HTTPS to protect their users from hackers.
 Without it, it is trivial to steal user information (such as their login credentials).
-This was was famously demonstrated by Firesheep.
+This was famously demonstrated by Firesheep.

 Serving insecure login forms is especially dangerous because of the wide variety of attacks that can be used against them.
 Network eavesdroppers steal a user's credentials directly by sniffing the network, or modify the served page in transit to enable a plethora of attacks.

 The security panel in the Firefox Web Console warns developers if they serve pages that request passwords, like login forms, over an insecure connection.
 There are several scenarios in which a web developer can fail to protect their user's login experience:

 1. Serving the login form over HTTP.
 Even if the form action is an HTTPS URL, the user's login form is not protected because an attacker can modify the page received by the user (for example, attackers can insert a keylogging script that exfiltrates their password as they type it, or they can change the form destination to post the sensitive data to a server that they control).
 Here is a screenshot presenting the problem with the relevant warning messages displayed in the security tab of the web console: